ErpNetDocs/winclient/introduction/fields-management/user-system-setting.md

 This term represents the Complexity of the interface according to the rights of the user in thе system.

 This option has the following hierarchy:
 - **Basic user** – no access to the Navigator or Edit menu in the command ribbon.
-There are some restrictions in the visualisation of the *View* or *Data* tabs.
+There are restrictions in the visualisation of the *View* or *Data* tabs.
 The ‘  ‘ menu is visible, but the user can’t refresh or edit.
 The *Functions* tab is visible as well, with some limitations in place.
 - **Advanced user** - has access to the Navigator in the command ribbon.
 Can copy, paste, cut, group and sum.
 In the ‘  ‘ menu, the user can also edit and refresh.
 - **Super user** – аll menus and functions the Advanced user has access to are available.
 This user can also view cancelled and transit documents, change default values for given fields and work with expression fields and distribution of additional sums.
 - **Administrator** – has full access to the system and its settings.